IshitaTakeshi/SCW/README.md

 ##The explanation of the algorithm
 This is an online supervised learning algorithm.
-This learning method enjoys all the four salient properties:
+This learning method utilizes all the four salient properties:

 * Large margin training
 * Confidence weighting